Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Proof of theorems in federated generalization

-\begin{proof} Following the proof of Theorem~\ref{the:FedEntropy}, we can also decompose and amplify the gap $| \mathcal{L}_{Z^{\mathcal{I}}}(\hat{h}^*_t)- \mathcal{L}_{Z_{\mathcal{I}_t}}(\hat{h}^*_t)|$ as,
+\begin{proof} Following the proof of Theorem~\ref{the:FedEntropy}, we can also decompose and amplify the gap $\vert\mathcal{L}_{Z^{\mathcal{I}_p}}(\hat{h}_t)- \mathcal{L}_{S_t} (\hat{h}_t)\vert $ as,

-We can use the theoretical results derived in Theorem~\ref{the:FedEntropy} to bound the above overfitting error and the semi-excess risk directly.
-Therefore, we mainly focus on the participation gap in the client selection scenario in the following.
-The participation gap can be decomposed and amplified as,
+We can use the theoretical results derived in Theorem~\ref{the:FedEntropy} to bound the semi-generalization gap defined above directly.
+Therefore, we mainly focus on the selection gap defined above.
+The selection gap can be decomposed and amplified as,